 This recipe makes approximately 8oz (250ml) dry skin cleanser.

-You can replace the hydrosols with plain distilled water, but the recipe will lose some of its skin-healing benefits and aroma.
+You can replace the hydrosols with plain distilled water, but the recipe will lose some of its skin-restoring benefits and aroma.
 (I think buying hydrosols is a good investment because you can also use them as skin toners - just apply undiluted with a cosmetic pad.
 Wonderful!)

 You can reduce the strength of the scent by decreasing the number of drops of essential oils.
 Don't increase the essential oils, though, since they should only be a certain percentage of the total recipe.